 The State Capitol Building in Charleston, West Virginia

 A visit to any state capitol building is free and will often provide guided tours at no additional costs.
-The public can often go on their own self guided tours as well, just be prepared to go through security and a scanner to enter.
-Even though the capitol buildings massive dome was under construction the building and the grounds were gorgeous and worth the stop.
+The public can often go on their own self-guided tours, just prepare to go through security and a scanner to enter.
+Even though the capitol building’s massive dome was under construction the building and the grounds were gorgeous and worth the stop.

 It was an added bonus for us that the capitol was in bloom!
 If you are looking for a great lunch spot head over to Black Sheep Burritos and Brews!
 The tacos and beers won’t disappoint.